 In early studies, people on higher doses of retatrutide lost more than 20 percent of their body weight on average, which is higher than the results seen with many current drugs.

 However, retatrutide is still in Phase 3 trials and does not yet have FDA approval.
-At AgeRejuvenation, we do not prescribe unapproved or compounded versions.
-When it becomes an approved option, it may be offered as a weight loss treatment within a supervised program.
+At AgeRejuvenation, we do not prescribe unapproved or compounded versions, a caution that echoes the FDA's own warning about products that have not been tested for safety or quality.
+When it becomes an approved option, retatrutide may be offered as a triple agonist weight loss treatment within a supervised program.

 Tirzepatide: A Powerful Dual Agonist